 The data items a function is given to process are called it's parameters.
 In the word processing example, the key which was pressed and the document would be considered parameters to the handle_typed_characters function.
-Much care goes into determining what parameters a function takes, because if it is called from many places within a project, it is difficult to change if necessary.
+The parameter list and the processing expectations of a function (what it is expected to do with the parameters) are called the function's interface.
+Much care goes into designing function interfaces, because if they are called from many places within a project, it is difficult to change them if necessary.

-A typical program is composed of thousands of functions, each with a small, well-defined task to perform.
+A typical program is composed of hundreds or thousands of functions, each with a small, well-defined task to perform.
 However, ultimately there are things that you cannot write functions for which must be provided by the system.
-Those are called primitive functions - they are the basics which everything else is built off of.
+Those are called primitive functions (or just primitives) - they are the basics which everything else is built off of.
 For example, imagine a program that draws a graphical user interface.
 There has to be a function to create the menus.
 That function probably calls other functions to write text, to write icons, to paint the background, calculate where the mouse pointer is, etc. However, ultimately, they will reach a set of primitives provided by the operating system to do basic line or point drawing.
-Programming can either be viewed as breaking a large program down into smaller pieces until you get to the primitive functions, or building functions on top of primitives until you get the large picture in focus.
+Programming can either be viewed as breaking a large program down into smaller pieces until you get to the primitive functions, or incrementally building functions on top of primitives until you get the large picture in focus.
+In assembly language, the primitives are usually the same thing as the system calls, even though system calls aren't true functions as we will talk about in this chapter.